victorfrancoq/victorfrancoq.github.io/about.md

 ---
-layout: pagina
+layout: pag
-title: acerca de
+title: about
-permalink: /acerca de/
+permalink: /about/
 ---

 Some information about you!